LemuelPuglisi/rg2023-ddpm-slides/pages/2_diffusion_models.md

 <v-click>

-* But we can use this results in other ways...
+* But we can use this results in another other way...

 </v-click>